Model Railway Automation with Raspberry Pi.

 You can choose between RJ45(CAT) and RJ12(LocoNet) connector types.

-I personally prefer RJ12 because this type is easy to assemble yourself with very flexible cable, and it cannot be accidentally swapped with the RJ45 Ethernet cables.
+I prefer RJ12 because this type is easy to assemble with very flexible cable, and it cannot be accidentally swapped with the RJ45 Ethernet cables.

 Pi01 Raspberry Pi connection

-The Pi01 connects on the RasPi GPIO header and serves also as a power supply when connected to the Pi06.
+The Pi01 connects to the RasPi GPIO header and serves also as a power supply when connected to the Pi06.

 Pi01 Raspberry Pi connection

-The board offers two LEDs and one button.
-The green LED starts to blink if Rocnetnode has been started.
+• The board provides two LEDs and one button.
+The green LED blinks when Rocnetnode starts, confirming the operation.

 Pi02